crescent-network/crescent/x/farming/spec/02_state.md

 )
 ```

-The parameters of the Plan state are:
+The parameters of the plan state are:

 - ModuleName, RouterKey, StoreKey, QuerierRoute: `farming`
 - Plan: `0x11 | Id -> ProtocolBuffer(Plan)`